rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

 - I take a break for a few minutes, walking around the room to alleviate myself.
-I work at my **own pace** regardless of how severe the expectations I am receiving.
+I work at my **own pace** regardless of how stressful the situation is.
 What matters at the end of the day is the quality of my output rather than the speed of the delivery.

 #### **How do you feel about working weekends or late hours?**